 The information generated by the UPF is transferred to the UE via SMF-AMF.
 The information is protected over N1 using NAS security.

 The UE then establishes a Multipath QUIC connection over the 3GPP access.
 The UE can also choose to setup multiple QUIC connections, one for each QoS flow, but for the rest of this analysis, we assume only one Multipath QUIC connection to be used with 2 paths, one for 3GPP and one for non-3GPP.

-Editor's Note: Whether MPQUIC connection is established over 3GPP access or non-3GPP access is FFS.

 The QUIC connection is secured using a TLS 1.3.
 During the establishment, the UE authenticates the UPF (server side only authentication).
-Hence, the UE is not explicitly authenticated by the UPF, only implicitly, since only a UE authenticated by the 5GC can setup a PDU session via SMF.
+Hence, the UE is not explicitly authenticated by the UPF, and this is not needed either, since only a UE authenticated by the 5GC can setup a PDU session via SMF.
 This is not unique for ATSSS, but this is true for all PDU session establishment.

-Editor's Note: Whether server-side only authentication is enough is FFS.
+Note that it is not necessary for the client (UE) to authenticate the server (UPF) either in the context of ATSSS, for the same reason as above.
+TLS however mandates the server to be authenticated, for example by sending its certificate to the client, but it is it is not mandated for the client to verify the certificate using a root certificate.
+It could for example be a self-signed certificate.

+Hence, the UPF needs to be configured with a server certificate and the UE can optionally be configured with the means to verify that certificate.

 For each QUIC connection the UE obtains the following information from the UPF using inherent QUIC mechanisms: